Johan Staël von Holstein: Icon Media Lab

-LetsBuyIt.com
+LetsBuyIt

 In 1998 Staël von Holstein founded LetsBuyIt, an online price comparison platform that enabled its users to share, compare, and buy various products.
 LetsBuyIt floated on Germany's Neuer Markt in July 2000, raising about US$60 million from a planned target of US$180 million in its initial public offering.
 It sought protection under the Dutch Bankruptcy Code (Faillissementswet) in December of the same year.
 After deferring bankruptcy through 2001, on 4 March 2002 it declared bankruptcy.
 Its staff had been reduced from 450 to 25.

 IQube

 In 2004, Staël von Holstein started IQube, but by 2009 IQube was wound-up, with Staël von Holstein's entire scheme described as "a fraud".

 MyCube

 Staël von Holstein founded MyCube in 2008.
 MyCube raised over US$8 million in funds in May 2011, then in August 2012 filed for voluntary liquidation.

 Crowd1

 In 2019, Staël von Holstein was identified as the chief executive officer of the multi-level marketing company Crowd1, on the company's official YouTube channel as well as in a message sent to the members of the marketing network at the end of 2019.

 In November 2019, Norway's gaming and foundation authority, Lotteri- og stiftelsestilsynet, determined that Crowd1 operated with a pyramid structure to generate revenue.
 In January 2020, in Burundi's largest city Bujumbura, Crowd1 was raided and over 300 people arrested, 17 of whom were placed in custody for promoting Crowd1, described as a Ponzi scheme.

 In Paraguay on 6 February 2020 the Comisión Nacional de Valores (CNV) issued a securities fraud warning against Crowd1, advising against investment.
 CNV identified Crowd1 as an unregistered securities offering.
 Promoters of Crowd1 in Paraguay faced up to three years imprisonment or a fine.
 On 21 February 2020 the Bank of Namibia declared Crowd1 a pyramid scheme and warned the promoters to stop their activities immediately.
 The bank stated "Crowd1 does not sell tangible products or render any service of essential value, but the primary source of income for Crowd1 is the sale of membership packages to new members".